jameshanlon/jameshanlon.github.io/content/hex-processor.md

 LDAC 0  # areg = oreg 4294966784
 ```

-### Inter-register opeations
+### Inter-register operations

 The inter-register operations use the ``OPR`` opcode and consist only of
-addition and substraction.
+addition and subtraction.
 The group can be extended by implementing additional
 immediate opcodes to add new operations to the processor (such as other
 arithmetic and bitwise operations).
 The 4-bit immediate supports up to 16
 inter-register operations without the need for prefixing, but many more with